Impact of the privatisation of British Rail: Investment

 Since privatisation, the amount of investment has gone up nine-fold, from £698m in 1994–95 to £6.84bn in 2013–14.
-There is Government investment across the network in speed improvements, electrification, in-cab signalling on the Cambrian Coast Line (paid for by the Welsh Assembly Government), the Northern Hub, the Thameslink Programme, and High Speed 2.
+There has also Government investment across the network in speed improvements, electrification, in-cab signalling on the East Coast Main Line and High Speed 2.
 Due to the Hatfield accident in 2000, Railtrack undertook large-scale track relaying without sufficient planning, and much of the work was substandard and subsequently had to be re-done.
 Railtrack's poor project management abilities were exemplified with the West Coast Route Modernisation project, which was intended to deliver a 140 mph route in 2005 at a cost of £2 bn, but which finally delivered a 125 mph route in December 2008 at a cost of £9 bn, which was a major factor in the company's financial collapse.

 Subsidies

 After initially decreasing by over half, rail subsidies spiralled after the Hatfield rail crash in 2000.
-In 1994, the total government support received by British Rail was £1,627m, (£2,168m in 2005 terms, adjusted by RPI), while in 2005, government support from all sources totalled £4,593m.
+In 1994, the total government support received by British Rail was £1.627m, (£2.168m in 2005 terms, adjusted by RPI), whilst in 2005, government support from all sources totalled £4.593m.
 Once the extra safety investment after the Hatfield crash had finished, subsidies have since been brought under control.
 Rail subsidies have increased from £ billion in 1992–93 to £ billion in 2018–19 (in current prices), although subsidy per journey has fallen from £ per journey to £ per journey.
 However, this masks great regional variation, as in 2014–15 funding varied from "£1.41 per passenger journey in England to £6.51 per journey in Scotland and £8.34 per journey in Wales."